Complaints procedure for tendering

 • (potential) bidders and candidates;

-• industry associations and industry-related entrepreneurial advisory centers.
+• industry organizations and industry-related advisory centers for entrepreneurs.

-Subcontractors can file a complaint as long as they do not complain about the relationship between the general contractor and subcontractor.
-Anonymous complaining is not possible.
-However, an industry association can submit as a complaint objections related to a specific procurement, which are held by one or more entrepreneurs in the industry.
+Subcontractors may submit a complaint, as long as they do not complain about the relationship between the main contractor and subcontractor.
+Anonymous complaints are not permitted.
+However, a trade association may submit a complaint regarding a specific tender that is of concern to one or more entrepreneurs in the sector.

 What kind of complaints?

-A complaint is a written notification in which you state your substantiated disagreement with the procurement or any part thereof.
-Complaints relate to aspects of procurement that fall within the scope of the Procurement Act.
-Procurement may be European or national.
-National tenders include multiple negotiated tenders.
+A complaint is a written notification in which you state your reasons for disagreeing with the tender or part thereof.
+Complaints relate to aspects of tenders that fall within the scope of the Public Procurement Act.
+Tenders can be European or national.
+National tenders also include multiple private tenders.

-Complaints cannot be about our procurement policy in general.
-However, you can file a complaint if our conduct in a specific procurement violates legal provisions or other regulations, such as the applicable principles of transparency, non-discrimination, equal treatment and proportionality.
+Complaints cannot relate to our procurement policy in general.
+However, you can submit a complaint if our conduct in a specific procurement procedure contravenes legal provisions or other regulations, such as the applicable principles of transparency, non-discrimination, equal treatment, and proportionality.

 Download